fewjative/CS356Classmate/README.md

 5. Go back to Properties -> Android in the project folder and click "Add..."
 6. Select library enabled previously, click Ok to add and then Ok again to save preferences.

+Facebook:
-When importing facebook, replace facebook-android-sdk/libs/android-support-v4.jar with the android-support-4.jar found in the project directory or you will get a 'Jar mismatch!
+- replace facebook-android-sdk/libs/android-support-v4.jar with the android-support-4.jar found in the project directory or you will get a 'Jar mismatch!
 Fix your dependencies' error.